serraict/serraict.github.io/_posts/thoughts/2018-10-04-history-waterfall-and-scrum.md

 category : thoughts
 tagline: Ken Schwaber
 tags : [history, scrum]
-title: Scrum is firmly rooted in waterfall - a little bit of history
+title: Scrum's relation to waterfall - a little bit of history
 description:
-  Did you know that Scrum is firmly rooted in waterfall?
+  Did you know that Scrum has a strong relation to waterfall?
-  This story tells you how.
+  This story tells you how they're related.

 ---
 {% include JB/setup %}

-Did you know that Scrum is firmly rooted in waterfall?
+Did you know that Scrum originated from extensive work on waterfall software development methodologies?
 This story tells you how.

 Jeff Sutherland and Ken Schwaber, the founders of Scrum,